Hotmoka/hotmoka/tutorial/Takamaka.md

 for the transaction and invested money, that got distributed to the previous players `0.2#0` and `0.3#0`.
 The size of the storage list `1.1#1` containing the investors becomes 3 with that transaction.
+You can see that the transaction updates other objects as well, that are used internally to represent the nodes of the list.

 ## Storage Arrays <a name="storage_arrays"></a>